Teo44/OpenRoutePlanner/documentation/testing.md

 The area of Kanto, Japan.
 The largest map I could reasonably parse for testing, around 9-10 gigabytes of RAM is required.
 Timeout was set to 20 seconds, since some paths in this graphs can take very long to find.

-Even in a graph this large the difference in average was small:
+Even in a graph this large the difference of the averages was small:
 Dijkstra's average was 7.794 seconds, A*'s 7.831 seconds.

 Total times for the 500 paths were both ~65 minutes.